 Getting Your Keys

-The examples use a demo key demo for testing.
+The recipes use a demo key demo for testing.
 To get your own WebSave key:

 1. Choose a license plan.